93won/lightweight_vo/README.md

 ### Step 1-2: Run the Build Script

-The provided `build.sh` script will automatically install system dependencies (like OpenCV, Eigen, etc.) and then build the third-party libraries (Ceres, Pangolin) and the main VIO application.
+The provided `build.sh` script will automatically install system dependencies (like OpenCV, Eigen, etc.) and then build the third-party libraries (Ceres, Pangolin) and the main application.

 ```bash
 chmod +x build.sh